 So now I'm potentially 24 hours into the process and I haven’t even gotten past the first line of the recipe — let alone enjoyed a hot slice of just-baked bread.
 It's enough to make my starting enthusiasm wane a bit.

-How to bake bread without feeding your starter first
+How to bake bread using unfed starter

 Let me tell you a secret that I've discovered from my own baking: So long as you're a pretty experienced sourdough baker, you don’t have to always feed your sourdough starter and wait for it to double before using it in a recipe calling for ripe starter.
-Instead, you can take the starter out of the fridge, measure out the required amount, and simply combine it, cold and hungry, with the remaining dough ingredients.
+Instead, you can take the starter out of the fridge, measure out the required amount, and simply combine the unfed starter, cold and hungry, with the remaining dough ingredients.
 (Note: For those of you newer to sourdough baking, please continue to feed your starter the standard way to get comfortable with the nuances of sourdough baking — though do bookmark this post to come back to in the future.)

 And guess what?
 The unfed starter, rather than going into a sulk, sees that enormous meal of flour and water and happily begins to grow.
 Bingo: You’ve just saved yourself a 24-hour wait.